maxim-mat/training/3 - Airflow/README.md

 # Airflow Training Repository

 Welcome to the Airflow part of your training!
-This part contains a collection of resources and exercises designed to help you learn and master Apache Airflow, a powerful orchestration tool that uses DAGs to author, schedule, and manage complex workflows, like as our importers and ETLs
+This part contains a collection of resources and exercises designed to help you learn and master Apache Airflow, a powerful orchestration tool that uses DAGs to author, schedule, and manage complex workflows, like our importers and ETLs (Extract, Transform and Load)
 ## Table of Contents

 - [Introduction](#introduction)